Faces of Wyndham — A Portrait Project Celebrating Cultural Diversity in Australia

 What is Faces of Wyndham?

 At its heart, Faces of Wyndham is a portrait project that documents humanity at a local level.
 It’s made up of 100 studio portraits, each accompanied by a short written story that shares something personal about the subject their roots, their culture, their dreams, or their journey.
-Some of the people featured have lived in Wyndham for decades.
+Many of these portraits now form a documentary portrait series that reflects the breadth of people who call Wyndham home.
+Some have lived here for decades.
 Others arrived more recently, bringing new traditions, languages, and experiences.
 What connects them all is a shared willingness to be seen.

 When I began the project, I thought it would be about studio photography.
 But I quickly learned it was about listening.
 About trust.
 Many of the stories were deeply personal, some even painful.
 I didn’t want to gloss over that.
-These portraits were never about volume.
-They were always about depth.
+These portraits were never about volume they were always about depth.
 About pausing long enough to really see someone, and then taking the time to honour them with care and accuracy.
+That focus on cultural diversity portraits is what shaped the entire project.

 You can explore the full gallery and read many of the stories here: